-To meet the goal, CN Tribal TANF will provide temporary support in meeting basic needs, promote and offer training that will lead to employment, and offer youth services.
+To meet the goal, CN Tribal TANF will provide temporary support in meeting basic needs, promote and offer training that will lead to a career pathway and employment, and offer youth services.

-The goal will be measured by the number of cash grants awarded, work participation rate, and an increase in youth and two-parent participation.
+The goal will be measured by the number of cash grants awarded, work participation rate, number of job placements, and an increase in youth and two-parent participation.
 In addition, the CN Tribal TANF Program will focus on the aforementioned key areas of focus.